RitIfy-Git/Sample-Microservice/README.md

-# Sample-Microservice
+# Simple Flask Microservice

-This is a sample repo
+This is a minimal Flask microservice with a health endpoint.
+Includes GitHub Actions CI workflow.